 - A major U.S. financial institution in uncovering the largest bank fraud ever committed by a hedge fund borrower and recovering misappropriated funds.

 - A former executive at Freddie Mac in an extraordinary victory on behalf of our client when the Securities and Exchange Commission agreed to dismiss the highly publicized securities fraud case brought against him and two other Freddie Mac executives, concerning disclosures regarding subprime mortgages.

 - A large technology company in connection with a high-priority investigation by the SEC relating to revenue recognition with respect to the accounting treatment of certain domestic and international transactions.
-The investigation was terminated without any enforcement action.
+The investigation was closed without any enforcement action.

 - A wide range of U.S. and foreign clients in FCPA investigations and with respect to FCPA-related issues in Africa, Asia, Europe, North, Central and South America and the Middle East.
 Our work includes internal investigations, regulatory enforcement action defense, transactional due diligence and internal training and compliance programs.
 We have represented numerous corporations in virtually every industry including aerospace, apparel, defense, electronics, energy, financial services, food products, gaming, healthcare, media, manufacturing, metals and telecommunications.

 - The founder and former CEO of Under Armour in connection with an SEC investigation into financial reporting.
 After a Wells notice was directed to our client, we persuaded the SEC to close the matter without any charges against our client.